clivegross/ebo-brick-tools/README.md

 ## Create Brick models from csv

 Use brickify to create a Brick model ttl file from input csv data and a brickify config file.
+This can be used for any part of a Brick model, equipment, points, location data etc.

 ![equipment model points csv](images/in_row_cooler_data.csv.png)